joshburgess/redux-most/README.md

-To use the fluent style, just use most's `thru` operator to pass the stream through to `select` in as the 2nd argument.
+To use the fluent style, just use most's `thru` operator to pass the stream through to `select` as the 2nd argument.

 ```
 action$.thru(select(ActionTypes.SEARCHED_USERS))